cmyager/Callouts/README.md

 * Robust !help commands throughout
 * Clean channel for bot-commands and periodic task for it
 * add url button to the clan website in RequireBungieLink.cs
+* usernames show up multiple times when tagged in a raid report if they swapped characters

 ## TODO: Bugs